Russ Harvey Consulting - Computer and Internet Services

 The Rise of Webmail

-Because access is provided via your web browser, people no longer needed an email client (although many webmail services provide an app for mobile devices).
+Because access is provided via your web browser, people no longer needed an email client on their computer.

-Webmail (cloud-based email) is even more suited to mobile environments than IMAP.
+Webmail is even more suited to mobile environments than IMAP (and most webmail services provide an app for mobile devices).

 After the emergence and increased popularity of free webmail, most desktop email clients have stopped development.
 The pickings are getting pretty slim.

-You Need Archive Capabilities
+If You Need Archive Capabilities

 I strongly recommend a stand-alone email client for your primary form of email communication, particularly you need to keep copies of important messages over the long term.